MicrosoftDocs/PowerShell-Docs-DSC/dsc/docs-conceptual/dsc-2.0/resources/authoringResourceClass.md

     # Functions to export from this module
     FunctionsToExport = @('Get-File','Set-File','Test-File')

-    # DSC resources to export from this module
+    # DSC Resources to export from this module
     DscResourcesToExport = @('NewFile')

     # Private data to pass to the module specified in RootModule/ModuleToProcess.
-This may also contain a PSData hashtable with additional module metadata used by PowerShell.
+    # This may also contain a PSData hashtable with additional module metadata used by PowerShell.
     PrivateData = @{

         PSData = @{